jinhoko/jinhoko/README.md

 ### Projects

-To see full collection of my projects, please visit [My academic blog > Projects tab](https://jinhoko.github.io/projects).
+To see full collection of my projects, please visit [academic blog > Projects tab](https://jinhoko.github.io/projects).
 This repository includes some of the project codes.

 ### Coding/Tech Skills
 - (programming language) C/C++, Python, Java, Scala, SQL and etc.